Pandora-Finance/BSC-stream-contract/README.md

 The Main contract is named "BSC_Stream.sol"

-The BSC-Stream Contract Can be summed up in Five Functions
+The BSC_Stream Contract Can be summed up in Five Functions

 ### 1. Create Stream
    The create stream function transfers the tokens into the BSC-Stream smart contract, stamping the rules of the stream into the blockchain.
 As soon as the clock hits the start time of the stream, a little bit of money starts getting "transferred" from the sender to the recipient once every second.‌